containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-windows.md

 wsl --list
 ```

-This shall display a list of active distributions i.e. `my-machine` in this case.
+This shall display a list of active distributions, such as `my-machine` in this case.

 Then,